NoaTAU/Real-Unreal-Experiment/Assets/TAUXR/Base Scene/TXR_RoomCalibrator/MRUKCalibration/MRUKCalibration.md

 - This system is ideal for static environments that cannot be repositioned
 - Ensure reference points are placed at easily identifiable locations
-- The calibration process will move the player to match the real-world position in the virtual environment
+- The calibration process will move the player to match the real-world position in the virtual environment Make sure World Locking is disabled on the MRUK